akhvorov/vgram/README.md

 ```

 V-Gram is unsupervised method that's why we fit vgram to all data.
 Once fitted, vgram don't fit again and we could not trouble about doubled fitting.
-In last two lines shown how get dictionary alphabet and print some elements.
+In last two lines shown how to get dictionary alphabet and print some elements.